KillianBrnt/synthia_website/README.md

 ## Installation

-To install an run the code you only need npm.
+To install and run the code you only need npm.

 run :
 ```bash